polterguy/phosphorusfive-dox/chapter-18.md

 Using a single additional iterator in our above **[for-each]**, we have gotten entirely rid of our original **[if]** invocation, making the code significantly more easy to read, and much more condense in nature.

 Often you can get rid of entire hierarchies of conditional event invocations, by adding some tiny additional amount of intelligence, into your lambda expression.
-Making our branching invocations become completely redundant and not necessary anymore.
-Above for instance, if we ignore the **[_data]** segment, we had 5 lines of code, which we were able to reduce to 3 lines of code, easily, while still making our code much more easy to read.
+Making our branching invocations become completely redundant.
+Above for instance, if we ignore the **[_data]** segment, we had 5 lines of code, which we were able to reduce to 3 lines of code, while at the same time making our code much more readable.

-In general, although some tasks might in the beginning seem to create more complex code, and more code in general - Often, a lot of tasks in Hyperlambda, becomes significantly less code, and surprisingly dense in syntax.
+Often a lot of tasks in Hyperlambda becomes significantly smaller, and surprisingly dense in syntax.
 You can often get rid of entire hierarchies of conditional branching, simply by adding up a couple of additional iterators to your expressions.

 To see the full power of lambda expressions, please check out the appendix where they are more thoroughly described.